Welcome to the Diamond Dove Home Page

 Feeding

-The rock dove feeds primarily seeds of of cereals, legumes and other weeds.
+The rock dove feeds primarily seeds of cereals, legumes and other weeds.
 It often visits fields for grain and other green foods.
 Like other doves it prefers to be near water and usually drinks after feeding.

 Feral rock doves often frequent parks and other areas where people eat in the open and look for scraps or handouts.
 They also are quite willing to be fed by hand and will closely approach any human offering food.
 In some parks they have been known to land on people's arms and heads when looking for food.
 If one person feeds them frequently, they will soon learn to recognize that person and approach him or her for a handout.
 One day I was walking down a street some distance from the park where I often feed the pigeons and a flight of about one dozen birds passed overhead at some altitude.
 When the saw me they made a sweeping circle and came around, descended, and landed on an electric wire above my head.
 Unfortunately I was not carrying any food with me at the time.